How to Install Google Play apps (Non-Amazon Apps) on Kindle Fire HD and HDX tablets Updated

-To install a downloaded app, use either ES File Explorer or Easy Installer from Amazon's Android App store (or, if you're not in the U.S. and aren't allowed to use Amazon's appstore, then from a place like the 1Mobile.com site, using their store app on your Kindle -- it's downloadable at the right side of the 1mobile's page).
+To install a downloaded app, use either ES File Explorer or Easy Installer from Amazon's Android App store (or, if you're not in the U.S. and aren't allowed to use Amazon's appstore, then from a place like the 1Mobile.com site, using their store app on your Kindle -- it's downloadable at the right side of most 1mobile pages).
 Above is a list of other app sites as well when the app is not available using the Amazon app store.

 Easy Installer's only job is to hunt down your downloaded app-install files (*.apk), so it's very useful if you can't find, on your device, an app that you know you downloaded.

 Important UPDATE - See later version of these instructions + an alert to NOT get the Google Earth update that came out mid-December and a link to get the much faster version just before that update.
 (I've not tried later versions to see if Google solved that loading problem but they likely did.)